realabdulkhaliq/Prompting-Guide-for-Agentic-AI/GPT-5 prompting guide.md

 ### Prompting for less eagerness

 - Switch to a lower reasoning_effort.
 This reduces exploration depth but improves efficiency and latency.
 Many workflows can be accomplished with consistent results at medium or even low reasoning_effort.
+- Define clear criteria in your prompt for how you want the model to explore the problem space.
+This reduces the model’s need to explore and reason about too many ideas: